lsilvest/rztsdb/README.md

 # Installation

+Note that rztsdb uses Linux-only API and therefore will not compile and install on other operating systems.

 Make sure ztsdb is installed first (see
 [ztsdb installation](http://ztsdb.org/docs/install.html)); then the rztsdb package can be installed in a straightforward way: